Optimise muscle development and topline condition utilising readily absorbed proteinView Product

 Good levels of amino acids in the diet of all horse prone to tying up is important for muscle repair.
 However, recent research has shown that one particular amino acid, cystine, may play a particular role in supporting horses with MFM.
 Cystine is a key component in many antioxidants and horses with MFM have been shown to have altered cysteine metabolism and a deficiency of cysteine-containing antioxidants.

-To provide additional cystine to horses diagnosed with MFM we recommend feeding Pre-Fuel.
-This highly palatable supplement contains hydrolyzed protein and includes cystine as well as the branched-chain amino acids (BCAA’s) leucine, isoleucine, and valine, all three of which are essential amino acids that must be obtained from the diet.
+To provide additional cystine to horses diagnosed with MFM we recommend feeding Muscle Prep.
+This highly palatable supplement contains hydrolysed protein and includes cystine as well as the branched-chain amino acids (BCAA’s) leucine, isoleucine, and valine, all three of which are essential amino acids that must be obtained from the diet.
 Research in other species has shown that these BCAA’s may also assist with protein synthesis, help delay the onset of fatigue and reduce loss of muscle mass after an episode.

 Electrolytes are important in the maintenance of normal muscle function.
 If your horse is working regularly and sweating frequently a research-proven electrolyte should be added to their diet.
-For horses prone to muscle myopathies we recommend Refuel.
-This electrolyte supplement helps replace electrolytes lost through sweating and with added vitamin B for optimum protein and energy utilization and to maintain appetite.
+For horses prone to muscle myopathies we recommend Equi-Lyte G. This powdered electrolyte supplement helps replace electrolytes lost through sweating and contains the powerful antioxidants vitamin E and C to help reduce cellular injury and aid muscle recovery.

 Careful diet and exercise programmes are key factors to successful management of PSSM and MFM.
 If your horse is diagnosed with these conditions do not despair!
 There are many ways in which you can help your horse to lead a relatively normal life.
 The most appropriate diet for a horse suffering from any form of tying up will depend on a variety of factors such as body condition and workload.
 We recommend discussing how best to support your individual horse’s needs with our expert nutritional team